lmorchard/blog.lmorchard.com/content/posts/2024-05-10-topic-clustering-llamafile/index.md

 ## Generating labels (finally)

-Alright, now that we've got our prompt template squared away, it's time to build a function to actually feed it to the TinyLlama model hosted by the Llamafile process:
+Alright, now that we've got our prompt template squared away, it's time to build a function to feed it to the TinyLlama model hosted by the Llamafile process:

 ```python
 def generate_topic(items):